ericavonb/curtains/README.md

 How to Use
 ----------

+To have the Curtains effect on your webpage:

+- Enclose each part that you want to be an individual page in a div with class "page".

-Enclose all of the parts that will have the effect in a div with class "pages".
+- Enclose all of these pages that will have the effect in a div with class "pages".

-Enclose each page in a div with class "page".

-Include the javascript file [curtains_0_1.js](https://github.com/ericavonb/curtains/blob/master/curtain/curtains_0_1.js) in the body or in the head when the document loads.
+- Include the javascript file [curtains_0_1.js](https://github.com/ericavonb/curtains/blob/master/curtain/curtains_0_1.js) in the body or in the head when the document loads.

 <a name="a4"/>
 Planned Updates
 ---------------
 Some planned updates to the plugin:

-- Add function such that adding the class "full" to a page makes it take up the height of the screen.
+- Add a function such that adding the class "full" to a page makes it take up the height of the screen.

-- Allow parallax within the pages easily.
+- Allow elements within the pages to have a parallax effect, i.e. scroll at a different speed from the rest of the page.

-[Email](#a6) if you have any questions, comments, or suggestions.
+Contact me if you have any additional suggestions.

 <a name="a5"/>
 Licence